Pelovski/Game-Zone-Project/README.md

  - GameZone is an application for gaming videos.
 Users are able to watch, upload and edit videos.

  - The application is deployed and can be visit here: https://game-zone-eight.vercel.app/

+ - You can log in with the following credations:

+  - Email: test@abv.bg
+  - Password: A123456a

 ## User Stories